atmughrabi/CAPI-Precis/docs/wiki/Repository-Structure.md

 7. A move lands only after Make, ModelSim, Quartus-source, CI, documentation, and downstream pin checks pass.

+## Naming convention

+- Numbered repository roots use two digits and snake case.
+- Integration roles use `accelerator_<role>`:
+  `accelerator_rtl`, `accelerator_sim`, `accelerator_synth`,
+  `accelerator_bin`, and `accelerator_verification`.
+- Product names remain `CAPI-Precis` in prose and repository links; source paths are written exactly as they appear on disk.
+- Legacy external paths such as `capi-utils` remain unchanged when renaming would break a submodule or public flow.

 ## Owned roots

 | Path | Responsibility |